 On October 6, 2021, the WHO Director-General, Dr. Tedros Adhanom Ghebreyesus, announced that the WHO recommends the RTS,S/AS01 malaria vaccine be used to prevent P. falciparum malaria in children living in regions with moderate to high transmission as defined by WHO.
-On March 4, 2022, the WHO published an updated position paper on the RTS,S/AS01 malaria vaccine that includes the October 2021 recommendation calling for the wider use of the vaccine among children living in areas of moderate-to-high P. falciparum malaria transmission.
-The paper complements the recent addition of the recommendation to the WHO Guidelines for malaria.
+Furthermore, on March 4, 2022, the WHO published an updated position paper on the RTS,S/AS01 malaria vaccine that includes the October 2021 recommendation calling for the wider use of the vaccine among children living in areas of moderate-to-high P. falciparum malaria transmission.
+The paper complements the recent addition of the advice to the WHO Guidelines for malaria.

 GlaxoSmithKline Biologicals S.A.
 Mosquirix H-W-2300.
 GSK's commitment to people at risk of malaria is linked.